Farooque Ahmed

-Farooque Ahmed (فاروق احمد; born 1976) is a Pakistani American from Ashburn, Virginia who was arrested by the Federal Bureau of Investigation for plotting to bomb Washington Metro stations at Arlington cemetery, Pentagon City, Crystal City and Court House.
+Farooque Ahmed (فاروق احمد; born 1976) is a Pakistani-American from Ashburn, Virginia who was arrested by the Federal Bureau of Investigation for plotting to bomb Washington Metro stations at Arlington Cemetery, Pentagon City, Crystal City, and Court House.
 He was charged with attempting to provide material support to a designated terrorist organization, collecting information to assist in planning a terrorist attack on a transit facility, and attempting to provide material support to terrorists.
 On April 11, 2011, he was sentenced to 23 years in prison after pleading guilty.

 Background

-Ahmed was born in Pakistan and is a naturalized U.S. citizen.
-He was born in Lahore and became a U.S. citizen in 2002.
+Ahmed was born in Lahore, Pakistan, and became a U.S. citizen in 2002.
 He has lived in the US since 1993.
 He holds a bachelor's degree in Computer Science from the College of Staten Island and worked as a network design contractor for Ericsson.
 He was enrolled in an online degree in risk management from Aspen University.
 He is married and has a son.
 He has a history of several speeding violations and credit problems.
 At his initial court appearance, he claimed that he could not afford a lawyer.